standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 $ grunt watch
 ```

-This command starts grunt in a "watch" mode which means it will monitor file
+This command starts grunt in a "watch" mode.
+This monitors files in `src/`
-in `src/` and if something changes will run the appropriate tasks to rebuild
+and if something changes it will run the appropriate tasks to rebuild
 `core/` and `docs/`.
 It also starts a live reload server so that any pages
 open to local copies of the docs will get reloaded once it has rebuilt the
 `core/` and `docs/` files.

 This is really helpful when actively developing patterns.

 Note: you should run `grunt` first since `grunt watch` only rebuilds the
 parts that have changed.